puppetlabs/puppetdb/documentation/install_from_source.markdown

 * Git (for checking out the source code)
 * Rake (version 0.9.6 or higher)

-Step 2, Option A: Install from Source
+Step 2, option A: Install from source
 -----

 Install Leiningen: